hhursev/recipe-scrapers/docs/getting-started/examples.md

 ### Core Methods

-These methods should be available for all supported websites:
+These methods must be available for all supported websites:

 !!! warning "Under Construction"
     This documentation section is currently being updated and improved.

-::: tests.MANDATORY_TESTS
-    options:
-        heading_level: 4

 ### Optional Methods